-At the front of the EMT 10/4T, on the right frame support leg, is a metal cover plate over a variety of indicator LED lights and a series of test points for checking voltages with a multimeter.
-This area is provided for observing various machine conditions, especially while troubleshooting various machine malfunctions.
-To access this area, remove the screws holding the cover and flip the cover over so the lettering on the cover is visible (as shown in Figure 1-2).
-Then reinstall the cover in the same holes but to the right of the LED opening.
-The lettering on the flip-side of the cover is a brief title for each of the LED and test point locations.
+At the front of the EMT 10T F1 is a metal cover plate over a variety of indicator LED lights and a series of test points for checking certain voltages with a multimeter.
+This area is provided for observing various machine conditions, especially while troubleshooting problems that may occasionally occur.
+To access this area, remove the screws holding the cover, flip the cover over so the lettering on the cover is visible (as shown in Figure 1-2), and reinstall the cover in the same holes but above the LED opening.
+The lettering on flip-side of the cover is a brief title for each of the LED and test point locations.
 You may also refer to Figure 1-3 for this information.